jtsiomb/termtris/README.md

   - `P` pauses and unpauses the game.
   - *backspace*, or *delete* starts a new game.
   - `Q` or hitting escape twice, quits immediately.
+  - `H` shows or hides the help panel which lists these keybindings.

 Additionally on GNU/Linux systems any joystick can be used to control the game.
 The first available joystick is used automatically, or you can specify a